jrhubott/homebridge-homeseer/README.md

 Note that "onValues", "offValues", "LockSecuredValues", "LockUnsecuredValues", and "LockJammedValues" config.json settings are not implemented.
 Instead this plugin uses the standared Z-Wave values for these settings.
 If a specific use case exist for implementing these settings (or if the plugin doesn't work without them for your Z-Wave device), please indicate that as an issue and support may be implemented in a future revision.

 ## Future Work
+* Check if HomeSeer is running and can be accessed.
+Warn user and stop if not running (or loop until HomeSeer becomes available)
 * Add in additional data checking to ensure config.json settings match device type information retrieved from HomeSeer.
 * Get device name from HomeSeer rather than manual input via config.json.
 * Get device type from HomeSeer rather than manual input via config.json.